andrew-stebbing/getting-and-tidying-data-project/CodeBook.md

 Version 1.0
 2. The data files from the experiment
 3. Details of the observations that were recorded by the smartphone for every activity
+4. Descriptive variables
-4. The look-up table for each acitivity
+5. The look-up table for each acitivity
-5. Preliminary set-up
+6. Preliminary set-up

 ---------